SavageSoftware/portainer-backup/readme.md

   --schedule "0 0 0 * * *"
 ```

-The following docker command will perform a `backup` of the Portainer data.
+The following docker command will perform a `schedule` of the Portainer data.
 ```shell
 docker run -it --rm \
   --name portainer-backup \